Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder: Results

 \subsubsection{Candidates within $1$ kpc}

-We find $4$ OC candidates within $1$ kpc from the Sun, where the OC census was assumed to be complete before \textit{Gaia}.
-These OC candidates are UBC~$1200$, UBC~$1608$, UBC~$1188$ and UBC~$1627$, which are located at $861$, $862$, $912$ and $977$ pc, respectively, and all of them have angular sizes $\leq 0.10^\circ$.
-They are young objects, with none of them showing red clump stars in their CMDs, and are poorly populated, with $\sim 15$ stars per cluster (except for UBC~$1188$ which has $89$ members).
-This confirms the assumption that our methodology \texttt{OCfinder} is better suited to find objects with small angular sizes, thus farther objects.
-However, since nearby objects are still detected, this opens the possibility of performing dedicated searches in the Solar neighbourhood that will be enhanced with the future \textit{Gaia} DR3 thanks to the $\sim 33\cdot10^6$ stars with radial velocity measurements\footnote{\url{https://www.cosmos.esa.int/web/gaia/dr3}}.
+We found four OC candidates within $1$ kpc from the Sun, where the OC census was assumed to be complete before \textit{Gaia}.
+These OC candidates are UBC~$1187$, UBC~$1573,$ and UBC~$1592$, which are located at $861$, $862,$ and $977$ pc, respectively, and all of them have angular sizes $\leq 0.10^\circ$.
+They are young objects, with none of them showing red clump stars in their CMDs, and they are poorly populated, with $\sim 15$ stars per cluster.
+This confirms the assumption that our methodology \texttt{OCfinder} is better suited to find objects with small angular sizes, and thus farther objects.
+However, since nearby objects are still detected, this opens the possibility of performing dedicated searches in the Solar neighbourhood which will be enhanced with the future \textit{Gaia} DR3 thanks to the $\sim 33\cdot10^6$ stars with radial velocity measurements\footnote{\url{https://www.cosmos.esa.int/web/gaia/dr3}}.